Candidate Engagement: A Comprehensive Guide for Employers

 2. Use multiple touchpoints

 To maintain candidate engagement, it is essential to establish multiple touchpoints throughout the recruiting process.
-This can involve using a mix of channels such as phone calls, emails, text messages, and face-to-face meetings.
+This can involve using a mix of channels such as phone calls, email sequences, text messages, and face-to-face meetings.

 By diversifying your approach, you can maximize engagement, adapt to candidates’ unique preferences, and reduce the risk of disconnection or lost opportunities.
 Creating a consistent and structured follow-up plan also helps in reinforcing your commitment to building lasting relationships and catering to their concerns.